 - Where data is stored

 - For how long data is stored

-- Under what conditions data is stored (what protective measures are in place within your organization?)
+- Under what conditions data is stored — you should answer the question: What protective measures are in place within your organization?

 - Where data is transferred

 - Where third-party recipients are located — making specific note of international data transfers